puzzlepaint/freeage/Readme.md

 Source files that are used by both the client and the server application go into src/FreeAge/common.
 Otherwise they belong into src/FreeAge/client or src/FreeAge/server.
-Unit test may be added to src/FreeAge/test.
+Unit tests may be added to src/FreeAge/test.

 Since it may perhaps be hard to read into, here is a brief overview of the main (client-server) architecture: